ssakrp/cnn_from_scratch/README.md

 # cnn_from_scratch
 I created a convolutional neural network without any deep learning modules in this project.
+There are 3 classes: Convolutional layer, Pooling layer, FullyConnected layer.
+Every class has its own functional.
+There are data (MNIST) loading, CNN creating and training after description of classes.
+More information you can find in a file called "information" (RUS), where I published full report about the program.